AnthonyCxx/Notes-and-Writeups/C#/BestPractices.md

 This process is called [data sanitization](https://www.lifewire.com/data-sanitization-methods-2626133).
 Out of all the techniques, personally I recommend [zero-writing](https://www.lifewire.com/data-sanitization-methods-2626133#write-zero) as not only is it more efficient than overwriting with random characters, but it is also easy to verify that the data has been erased. <br />
 > [C# Documentation: SecureString](https://docs.microsoft.com/en-us/dotnet/api/system.security.securestring?view=net-5.0). <br />
-> The _SecureString.Dispose()_ method "writes binary zeroes to the allocated memory that contains the value of this SecureString object, then frees the allocated mem ory."  <br />
+> <br />
 > Reference: [C# Documentation: _SecureString.Dispose()_](https://docs.microsoft.com/en-us/dotnet/api/system.security.securestring.dispose?view=net-5.0#remarks) <br />
+> The _SecureString.Dispose()_ method "writes binary zeroes to the allocated memory that contains the value of this SecureString object, then frees the allocated memory."  <br />

 ## Checking for Null
 When checking for null, always use '_is null_' instead of '_== null_' because '_== null_' has more overhead (is less efficient) and is susceptible to being overloaded,